S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 In the following I will go over some of the software and frameworks that I use the most and I have used in my private or university projects.

 <h3>Nvim</h3>
-Recently discovered the power of this text editor and I am currently using it for most of my projects, still trying to get the hang of it though.
+Recently discovered the power of this text editor and I am currently using it for all my projects.

 <h3>Git</h3>
 Wouldn't consider myself proficient in the usage of git, but I can use it comfortably to manage my projects and work with other people.